lmveprog/jepa-world-model/README.md

 # jepa-world-model

-a small world model built around a **jepa** (joint embedding predictive architecture) objective, written from scratch in pytorch. i built it to actually understand the idea behind lecun's jepa: instead of predicting the future in pixels, you predict it in **representation space**.
+a small world model built around a **jepa** (joint embedding predictive architecture) objective, written from scratch in pytorch. i built it for a school project to actually understand the idea behind lecun's jepa: instead of predicting the future in pixels, you predict it in **representation space**.

 the toy world is a ball bouncing in a 2d box, pushed around by actions. the model only ever sees small grayscale frames, never the true coordinates, and it learns